victorchi2009/merb_routing/README.markdown

 ## What Works ##

 It looks like routing and URL generation work in running apps and in rspec specs.
 Both route\_for and params\_from work fine when called from rspec examples.
+So this will work (in a Rails project that includes this plugin):

+    script/generate rspec_scaffold Frooble name:string color:string description:text
+    rake db:migrate
+    rake spec

+That's testing model, controller and routes.

 ## What's Still Broken ##

-Cucumber stories fail like this:
+Cucumber stories still fail, so if you do something like (the canonical [Cucumber example](http://wiki.github.com/aslakhellesoy/cucumber/ruby-on-rails)):

+    ruby script/generate feature Frooble name:string color:string description:text

+you will see one error:

     When I delete the 3rd frooble             # features/step_definitions/frooble_steps.rb:5
       You have a nil object when you didn't expect it!